 - Price: Free

-If you’re reading this, then you’ve probably already painted and decorated your Warhammer minifigures.
-If you have, you’ll know just how finicky it can be, not to mention a strain on the eyes.
-Personally, I always had difficulty keeping my hands still while painting.
+If you like to paint your own Warhammer figures, you’ll know just how finicky it can be, not to mention a strain on the eyes.
 Unless you’ve got a surgeon’s hands, you’ve likely found yourself dotting specks of green on what’s supposed to be red on your Space Marine.